LucMichels/detection-attributes-fields/README.md

 **scripts/hazik_replication**: Batch file to obtain the replicated Hazik method on the plugin and the corresponding evaluations.
 Uses Haziq’s split and evaluates Haziq metrics.

-**scripts/fine_tuned**: Batch file to obtain the replicated Hazik method on the plugin where we have added Taylor’s data augmentation and auto-tune mtl.
-Uses official split and evaluates snip metrics.
+**scripts/fine_tuned_hsplit**: Batch file to obtain the replicated Hazik method on the plugin where we have added Taylor’s data augmentation and auto-tune mtl.
+Uses Haziq’s split and evaluates Haziq metrics.

-**scripts/fine_tuned_hsplit**: Same as last batch file but uses Haziq’s split and evaluates Haziq metrics.

 **scripts/fine_tune_30_wd**: Batch file to obtain the replicated Hazik method on the plugin where we have added Taylor’s data augmentation and auto-tune mtl.
 We also added weight decay and fine tuned the lambdas to get the best result we have achieved with Haziq’s method.